quananhle/Python/Software Engineering Practicing/Leetcode/Miscellaneous/1150. Check If a Number Is Majority Element in a Sorted Array/README.md

         n = len(nums)
         lo, hi = 0, n - 1

+        # Returns the index of the first element equal to or greater than the target.
+        # If there is no instance of the target in the list, it returns the length of the list.
         def lower_bound(lo, hi):
             lower_boundary = len(nums)
             while lo <= hi: